jerryjappinen/MinUI/skeleton/BASE/README.txt

 ALL

 Copy "MinUI.zip" (without unzipping) to the root of the SD card containing your Roms.
+Copy updated pak(s) to the corresponding device folder in the Emus or Tools folders (eg. /Emus/tg5040 or /Tools/rgb30)

 ----------------------------------------
 Shortcuts